 - May students use notation software for creating music composition scores?
 A student may use notation software.
 Imported MIDI files or files from other sources are not acceptable. - Rap is a part of music composition.
 How should it be judged?
-For MS and HS students may submit its composition beat and lyrics.
-The chair can also encourage a student to submit it as poetry in the literature category.
+MS and HS students may submit their composition beat and lyrics.
+The chair can also encourage students to submit it as poetry in the literature category.